esoto6/homelab/docs/PROXMOX.md

-# Create a snippet to be used for the cloud-init
+# Create a script snippet to be used for the cloud-init

 >[!IMPORTANT]